Business Administration (M.B.A.)

 My undergraduate degree was not in business so, what courses will I have to take?

 The foundation courses in the M.B.A. program are designed to quickly build fundamental knowledge in all business disciplines including accounting, finance, business data analysis, marketing, economics and organizational issues.
-All foundation courses (except MBA 620, Financial Analysis and Markets) are accelerated, half-semester courses that will quickly provide a strong basis for completing the program.
+All foundation courses are accelerated, half-semester courses that will quickly provide a strong basis for completing the program.